dddomin3/DSPi/README.md

 ## Making your new pi experience better:
 `touch /media/cheekymusic/boot/ssh` enables ssh

-Add the follow to auto-connect to your networks
+`sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` the stuff on the bottom to auto-connect to your networks.
 ```
 network={
         ssid="SSID_AMAZING_2.4"